 Ravi Kumar S, president of Infosys, notes that firms are looking for ways to monetize their data, often locked in the vaults of aging COBOL-programmed applications.

 These firms are held back for a variety of reasons.
 Many practitioners cite project-based methods of value delivery, reducing the ability to use DevOps for speedier software development and deployment.
 Also prevalent is the cost of modernizing legacy systems, with many projects taking over two years and millions of dollars to finalize.
 However, one of our original hypotheses in conducting this research was that both business and IT executives fear that modernization will disrupt the business and tarnish brand reputation.

 We found this to be partly true.
-Though disruption loomed (27%), a lack of skills and talent (together)
+Though disruption loomed (27%), a lack of skills and talent appeared to be more threatening (51%) (see Figure 7).

-appeared to be more threatening (50%) (see Figure 7).
-Firms in this industry (28%) were more troubled by lack of skills than other industries (22%) but were less concerned over lack of talent (21%) compared to other industries (29%).
 Executives we spoke to verified this growing alarm in the upper ranks.
 Many core applications are supported by aging teams of developers with hard-to-find skills.
-To truly transform the business, niche skills such as rules externalization, database modernization, and the ability to reengineer apps to open source are necessary.
+To truly transform the business, niche skills such as "rules externalization," database modernization, and the ability to reengineer apps to open source are necessary.